 Students who have taken graduate-level work at other institutions may request to transfer credits that are comparable to degree requirements at CU.
-The Graduate School allows master’s students to transfer up to 9 credit hours (although some areas allow less than this amount).
+The Graduate School allows master’s students to transfer up to 9 credit hours, with 6 credit hours maximum allowed for MME degree students.
 There are restrictions on transfer credits, as outlined in the current version of the Graduate School Rules.
-These include, but are not limited to: (1) the course grade must be B or higher; (2) work already applied toward a graduate degree received from CU-Boulder or another institution cannot be accepted for transfer toward another graduate degree of the same level at CU-Boulder; and (3) credit may not be transferred until after the student has completed 6 credits of graduate level course work as a degree-seeking student on the CU-Boulder campus with a 3.0 GPA or higher.
+These include, but are not limited to: (1) the course grade must be B or higher; (2) work already applied toward a graduate degree received from CU-Boulder or another institution cannot be accepted for transfer toward another graduate degree of the same level at CU-Boulder; and (3) credit may not be transferred until after the student has completed 6 credits of graduate level coursework as a degree-seeking student on the CU-Boulder campus with a 3.0 GPA or higher.

-Students who wish to transfer previous credits should obtain the Request for Transfer of Credit form.
+Students who wish to transfer previous credits should obtain the Request for Transfer of Credit form and submit the form no later than the semester prior to graduation.
 Carefully follow the instructions before submitting it to your major advisor for their signature.
 The signed form, along with an original transcript, is then submitted to the Graduate Studies Coordinator, then to the Associate Dean for approval, who then forwards the form to the Graduate School for final approval.

 Choral conducting, collaborative piano and voice students are required to demonstrate foreign language proficiency before being allowed to take the Master’s Qualifying Examination.
 The choice of the language(s) must be approved by the student’s advisory committee.
 Specific requirements include:

-Voice: One year of two languages (selected from French, German, or Italian) or two years of one language.
-Students must petition the voice area to accept two years of one language and/or to accept other languages
+Voice: One year of two languages (selected from French, German, Italian, or Spanish).
+Students can petition the voice area for exceptions to this policy, in consultation with their major advisor.

 Currently, the College of Music offers year 1 and year 2 foreign language exams in French, German, Italian, and Spanish.
 A student can petition the Associate Dean to take a foreign language exam in another language.
-A proficiency exam and grader must be available, and the alternate foreign language request must be approved by the student’s advisory committee.
+To receive approval, a proficiency exam and grader must be available, and the alternate foreign language request must be approved by the student’s advisory committee.

+The MQE includes a written and final oral examination.
 This written examination is normally taken during the third semester of study or the semester before the semester of expected graduation.
 The final oral examination is held with the student’s faculty committee during the semester after completion of the written examination.
-The MQE’s are administered online on a Saturday in early November and on an individual basis spring semester; the dates are scheduled at least one semester in advance by the Graduate Office.
+The MQE’s are administered online on the first Saturday in November and on an individual basis spring semester; the dates are scheduled at least one semester in advance by the Graduate Office.
 Individual make-up exams on alternate dates are generally not allowed, so students should plan well in advance to reserve the posted group exam date.
-The exam lasts from 9 AM until 4:30 PM (with a lunch break).
+The exam takes six hours to complete, with most students beginning at 9 a.m.
 The exam is formulated by the student’s advisory committee, which consists of the major advisor, plus two additional graduate faculty members.
 The student is allotted three hours to answer the question from the major advisor; the questions from the other two committee members are each allotted 90 minutes.
-Faculty are expected to grade the MQE by the last day of classes.
+Faculty are expected to grade the MQE by the last day of fall semester classes.

 Final Oral Examination

-The final oral examination (usually 1 hour, but Music Ed students schedule 1½ hours) is administered by the student’s committee during the final semester and is based upon the student’s course work, thesis projects, and work done on the MQE.
-In order that final grades and required documentation be processed on time, this exam must be scheduled prior to the deadlines posted by the Graduate School before the end of each semester.
-Students must arrange the time and place of the exam with their committee members and must notify the Graduate Studies Coordinator at least three weeks in advance of the examination.
-Scheduling of a room for the exam can be done on the Student Information page.
-The Associate Dean’s office then submits an oral exam report form to the Graduate School for their approval.
-The form is signed by the committee upon completion, certifying the student for graduation.
-The campus-level deadlines posted by the Graduate School are inflexible, so students must pay close attention to these dates or risk the extra time and expense of a graduation postponed to a later semester.
+The final one-hour oral examination (Music Education oral examinations are 1½ hours) is administered by the student’s committee during the final semester and is based upon the student’s course work, thesis projects, and work done on the MQE.
+In order for final grades and required documentation to be processed on time, this exam must be scheduled prior to the deadline posted by the Graduate School.
+Students must arrange the time and place of the examination with their committee members.
+Please email the College of Music Scheduling Coordinator (email@example.com) to reserve a room for the final oral exam.

 For more information, see the MM/MME Masters Qualifying Exam and Oral Exam Information document.

-Many students pursuing graduate degrees in music are planning on faculty careers in Higher Education.
+Many students pursuing graduate degrees in music are planning on faculty careers in higher education.
 Some will already have experience as studio or classroom teachers, or have taken coursework in education.
-Whatever the student’s previous experience, CU’s acclaimed Graduate Teacher Program is an especially valuable (and free!) resource for refining one’s teaching skills.
-The GTP offers workshops and training throughout the year, and some graduate students decide to work toward obtaining the Graduate Teacher Certificate and or Professional Development Certificate.
-The College of Music typically has two Lead Graduate Teachers who are current graduate students, and who act as liaisons with the campus GTP office.
+Whatever the student’s previous experience, CU’s acclaimed Certificate for College Teaching is an especially valuable (and free!) resource for refining one’s teaching skills.
+The Center for Teaching and Learning (CTL) offers workshops and training throughout the year, and some graduate students decide to work toward obtaining the Certificate for College Teaching.
+The College of Music typically has two Lead Graduate Teachers who are current graduate students, and who act as liaisons with the campus CTL office.
 Workshops are offered throughout the year, within the College as well as on the campus at large.
-Find current information and resources on the GTP website.
+Find current information and resources on the CTL website.

 25% Teaching Appointments:1 credit-hour scholarship